 As the agency staff grows, it's normal that some employees will see the influx of new people as a blessing (and a chance to get their work/life balance back) while others will see them as a potential threat to their jobs.
-It's important to over-communicate with everyone during this time to ensure that everyone knows how much opportunity is arising within the agency.
+It's important to over-communicate with everyone during this time to ensure that everyone knows how much opportunity is developing within the agency.
 Employees who may have never managed anyone before will be given the chance to do so.
 Teams will have new capabilities thanks to the addition of new members.
 A growing agency is the best place for an employee to be.

 Hypergrowth also puts significant strain on the processes of the agency.
 New employees bring with them knowledge of and predisposition towards the processes of the agencies they've worked for.
 To prevent them from infusing potentially disruptive practices into your process you have to get them trained on your own process ASAP.
 Finding the time to train them when you're already resource-constrained can be really challenging though.
 Plan ahead by creating training videos of your processes before you experience hyper-growth, so the new employees can learn at their own pace and wherever they learn best.

-At Advantage, we've built an entire library of training videos that enable employees to learn all about the Project Management, Accounting and Media features of the AQUA agency management system.
-"Agencies love the Education Library." says Ellen Coulter, Senior Product Manager and former President at Advantage Software.
+At Advantage, we've built an entire library of training videos that enable employees to learn all about its Project Management, Accounting and Media features.
+"Agencies love the Education Library," says Ellen Coulter, Senior Product Manager and former President at Advantage Software.
 "They love the fact that they can watch the videos over and over again, that the videos are so in-depth and step-by-step and that we're constantly adding to the Library every month.
 It has become the gold standard for employee training and saves agencies literally thousands of dollars a year in training costs alone."